 - Rapid weight gain

-- Shortness of breath
+- Shortness of breath, especially when lying down

 - Swelling in the hands, feet, legs or stomach